inspiringsource/shellpomodoro/README.md

 ## Development History

-This project was initiated using Kiro, which helped establish the initial structure and core functionality of the Pomodoro timer.
+This project was initiated using Kiro, which helped establish the initial structure and core functionality of the Pomodoro timer (the original `design.md`, `requirements.md`, and `tasks.md` are included in the repo).
 Later, the codebase was optimized and refined using Grok code to improve performance, code quality, and maintainability.